ajp8164/patternLock/README.md

 A light weight plugin to simulate android like pattern lock mechanism for your hybrid app or for a website.
 It's easy to configure and style so you can have different types of pattern lock according to your need.

-This repository includes implementations for both jQuery and AngularJS.
+Implementations are included for both jQuery and AngularJS.

-##Use with jQuery
+## Use with jQuery

 Include jquery and patternLock.js and patternLock.css in your page.